barionleg/Xipho/docs/icecast-2.4.1/config-file.md

 : This element is placed anywhere inside the mount section of the icecast config.
 It will contain `<header>` child elements, that specify the actual HTTP headers one by one.

 header
-: This tag specifies the actual header to be sent to a HTTP client in response to every request resulting in a HTTP status code "200" for this mountpoint.
+: This tag specifies the actual header to be sent to a HTTP client in response to every request for this mount point, but currently only if the HTTP status code is "200".
   This tag can contain the following attributes:

   - `name` is required and its value specifies the HTTP header field name.